dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 define next-generation algorithms to be "algorithms which are not yet widely deployed but which may eventually be widely deployed".
-Hybrid signatures are mostly motivated by preparation for post-quantum transition, hence the reference to post-quantum algorithms through this draft.
+Hybrid signatures are mostly motivated by preparation for post-quantum transition or use in long-term post-quantum deployment, hence the reference to post-quantum algorithms through this draft.
 However, the majority of the discussion in this document applies equally well to future transitions to other next-generation algorithms.

 - Artifact: An artifact is evidence of the sender's intent to hybridize a signature that remains even if a component algorithm tag is